intjelic/python-sfml/doc/sphinx/source/tutorials.rst

    try:
        # huge texture, will fail for sure
        # (except maybe if you read that in 2075 and if your processor works with light speed)
-       texture = sfml.Texture.create(987654321, 987654321)
+       texture = sfml.graphics.Texture.create(987654321, 987654321)
-   except sfml.SFMLException as error:
+   except sfml.system.SFMLException as error:
        print(error) # print the error
        exit(1) # maybe quit ?

-Note that load/open methods DO NOT raise a :exc:`sfml.SFMLException` but a traditional **IOError**::
+Note that load/open methods DO NOT raise a :exc:`sfml.system.SFMLException` but a traditional **IOError**::

-   try: music = sfml.Music.open_from_file("song.ogg")
+   try: music = sfml.audio.Music.open_from_file("song.ogg")
    except IOError: exit(1)